 Choosing Statcare for Your DOT Physical Exam

-While it is true that regulations dictate that all DOT medical examiners must follow the same standards, there is a superior level of service offered at Statcare.
+We offer a superior level of service at Statcare.
 We know that your time is valuable and that the extra expense of a DOT physical exam is not something you look forward to.
 We do our best to make the entire experience as cost-effective and seamless as possible.